revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

 Lyan likes ruins archeology, history
 Lead on the slopes of prynlope
 Old civilisation pre collapse
-Investigating the story of gotha's
+Investigating the story of gotha's riddle

+Two monkeys/apes, found a grain of wheat